Appeals of University and Student Conduct Hearings

 Once the hearing has been completed and a determination has been made, each party may appeal as follows:

-- The accused student may appeal the finding of responsibility.
+- The respondent may appeal the finding of responsibility.

-- In matters involving sexual misconduct, the complainant may appeal the finding of responsibility.
+- In matters involving sexual misconduct, the complainant may also appeal the finding of responsibility.